AliSheikhAttar/Turing_code/README.md

 # Turing_code
-Encryption and Decryption an input-string using Turing's Code.
+Encryption and Decryption strings using Turing's Code.